MS Access As A Dev Tool

 Your Access developer near me has some great info for you about using Access efficiently.

-Keep joins lean and predictable.
-Prefer numeric keys, avoid calculated expressions in join conditions, and precompute heavy logic in saved queries you can reuse.
-Defer subform loading until a parent record is chosen, and use snapshot/forward-only recordsets where edits aren’t required.
-These small changes reduce network traffic and deliver snappy forms your team can feel immediately.
+Keep joins simple and consistent.
+Use numeric keys, avoid calculations inside join conditions, and move heavy logic into saved queries you can reuse.
+Load subforms only after a parent record is selected, and use snapshot or forward-only recordsets when edits are not required.
+Those changes cut network chatter and make forms feel responsive right away.

 Sharing a single monolithic file invites corruption and locking.
 Split the application: keep tables in a shared back-end and give every user a local front-end.
 Turn off Name AutoCorrect, relink tables with UNC paths, and exclude the data folder from on-access antivirus scans.
 This eliminates stray locks and stops the “someone already has it open” surprises.